-LECTURE: 0.5 contact hour per week and LABORATORY: 1.5 contact hours per week.
+LABORATORY: 9 contact hours per semester and LABORATORY: 27 contact hours per semester

 This course is for the study, rehearsal, and public performance of musical literature, with an emphasis on the development of skills needed to perform within an ensemble and be emulated by future teachers.
 This group is the premier classical instrumental ensemble featuring wind, brass, and percussion instruments.
 An audition with the director is mandatory for participation in this ensemble.
 Public performances are mandatory.